Crimes Lawyers

 Many offenders make the mistake of starting their sexual crimes offense charges without legal representation for fear of stigmatization, which can significantly affect their case.
 However, that should not be the case.

-As soon as you get arrested for sexual offenses, the first rule is not to talk with law enforcement officers until you have a lawyer with you (find out what it means when a detective calls you here).
+As soon as you get arrested for sexual offenses, the first rule is not to talk with law enforcement officers until you have a lawyer with you.

 Speaking to the police without a lawyer puts you at the risk of saying something that can incriminate you, making an already bad situation worse.